How do you spend your time?

 Time – Where Does Your Time Go?

-From this perspective, time is also a resource, but unlike all the others it has one nasty trait: it doesn’t care.
+From this perspective, time is also a resource, but unlike all the others, it has one nasty trait: it doesn’t care.
 Time doesn’t give a damn.
 Time simply passes.
 Every day, you deposit twenty-four hours into your past and decrease your future by that same amount.
 It’s unrelenting and cruel.
-But the worst part is that although it seems as if your life runs at the speed of light, it’s actually very slow.
-So slow that you don’t truly feel it pass, day by day, and hour by hour.
+The worst part is that although it seems as if your life runs at the speed of light, it’s actually very slow—so slow that you don’t truly feel it pass, day by day and hour by hour.

-That means that as your day progresses you don’t feel any kind of urgency.
+That means that as your day progresses, you don’t feel any kind of urgency.
 There’s always tomorrow, that’s the thing.
 Tomorrow is always around the corner, like a cloaked temptress whispering in your ear, “Wait for me, wait for me.
 I’ll come.
 Wait for me.”
-If there’s no urgency for today, so forget about next week or next month or next year.
+If there’s no urgency for today, forget about next week, next month, or next year.
 How about the next decade?
 That seems like a different life; you can’t even wrap your brain around it.

-This is a gigantic problem, and I am not exaggerating even a bit.
-It’s a massive issue because, when you don’t feel the urgency, you are not prone to act.
+That is a massive problem, and I am not exaggerating even a bit.
+It’s a huge issue because you are not prone to act when you don’t feel the urgency.
 If your house were to catch on fire today, you’d be jumping up and doing something about it right away.
-But what if someone told you that a specific part of your house might damage over the next ten years, which may or may not cause a fire, would you jump up from the couch and fix it right away?
+But what if someone told you that a specific part of your house might damage over the next ten years, which may or may not cause a fire.
+Would you jump up from the couch and fix it right away?
 You should!
 But, much like me, you’d probably think ten years is enough of a cushion for you to deal with it next week.